CGJL/spam/README.md

 https://github.com/CGJL/spam/wiki/Installation-guide

 ## Developer notes
-The following is a small retrospective by the team after release 1.0.0:
+The following is a small team retrospective after release 1.0.0:

 One rewarding element from developing this application was pushing ourselves to be conscious of security practices and possible vulnerabiities specific to a password manager app while doing so.
 We've had previous experience with web development, but the majority of the focus was on web development practices and technology rather than a combination of that and security.

 A challenge and yet another new experience for the team was implementing dynamic analysis, which was done using [Iroh](https://github.com/maierfelix/Iroh).
 We've had experience with static analysis using ESLint, but it was relatively easier since we did not needed to take extra steps to conduct static analyses.